sidiebnou/PacMan/README.md

     -We can add more funtionality to the page and add mmore styling using CSS.

 License Information:
-This project is open-source and is licensed under the [Open Source License].
+This project is licensed under the MIT License.